oe/duplex-message/packages/simple-electron-ipc/README.md

     })
   }
 }
-// mainWindow should be the instance of BrowserWindow mainMessageHub.on(mainWindow, 'some-method', () => {...})
+// mainWindow should be an instance of BrowserWindow, use mainWindow.webContents to get WebContents object mainMessageHub.on(mainWindow.webContents, 'some-method', () => {...})

-mainMessageHub.emit(mainWindow, 'generate-watermark', 'arg1', 'arg2')
+mainMessageHub.emit(mainWindow.webContents, 'generate-watermark', 'arg1', 'arg2')
   .then(base64OfPng => {...})
   .catch(e => console.log(e))
 ```